garrandall/popular-music-data/tracks/days-go-by-keith-urban.md

 The cars go by
 Yeah, it's all we've been given
 So you better start living right now
-'Cause days go by, oh, ooh, ooh
+'Cause days go by, oh, oh oh
-Yeah, 'cause days go by, oh, ooh, ooh
+Yeah, 'cause days go by, oh, oh oh

 Oh, so take them by the hand